zuozhenggh/learning-library/data-management-library/goldengate/goldengate-classic/introduction/introduction.md

 - **Lab: Replication Column Conversion and GoldenGate** - In this lab we will load data in MySQL database *ggsource*, GG extract process *extmysql* will In this lab we will load data in MySQL database *ggsource*, GG extract process *extmysql* will capture the changes from MySQL's binary logs and write them to the local trail file.
 The pump process *pmphadop* will route the data from the local trail (on the source) to the remote trail (on the target).
 The replicat process *rhbase* will read the remote trail files, create the HBase tables and write the data to those tables.

-- **Lab: GoldenGate PostgreSQL Installation** -
-- In this lab we will install GoldenGate to support PostgreSQL database

 - **Lab: PostgreSQL and GoldenGate Replication** -
 - In this lab we will configure and load data into PostgreSQL database